-Table 3 reports our estimates of this equation, using offices in our main sample with at least one associate.
-Our estimates imply that w'(n) is positive for the "business, non-litigation" offices, and that increasing the associate-partner ratio by one is associated with a \$7,750 increase in average associate pay.
-In the other segments, the wage-leverage surface is essentially flat, with none of the coefficients statistically different from zero.
-Drawing from the discussion in Section II, these results are consistent with a model in which the quality and quantity of workers' human capital are not perfect substitutes in the "business, non-litigation sector," but are perfect substitutes in the other two sectors.21
+The left side of Table 2 reports our estimates of this equation, using offices in our main sample with at least one associate.15 Our coefficient estimates imply that $\widehat{w'i(n)}$ is positive for the "business, non-litigation" offices, and that increasing the associate-partner ratio by one is associated with (at least) a \$7,750 increase in average associate pay.
+In the other segments, we do not find any relationship between wages and the number of associates, as none of the coefficients are statistically different from zero.
+Drawing from the discussion in Section II, a positive relationship between wages and the number of associates in the "business, non-litigation sector" but not the other two sectors would be consistent with a model in which the quality and quantity of workers' human capital are not perfect substitutes in the "business, non-litigation sector," but are perfect substitutes in the other two sectors.